loighic/FOL/FOL_practice_problems.md

 **Part 3**

 You have to use the universal introduction rule in the following proofs.
-Check chapter 19, and be careful with the names that you use in the proof.
+Check chapter 19, and be careful with the names that you use.

 ~~~{.ProofChecker .ForallxQLPlus options="fonts tabindent render" guides="fitch"  submission="none"}
 0.12 Sa -> Ax(Px & Qx), AxSx :|-: AxQx